Plumatella fungosa

-Plumatella fungosa (vernacular name: fungoid bryozoan) is a species of bryozoans from the family Plumatellidae.
+Plumatella fungosa, commonly known as the fungoid bryozoan or knoll bryozoan, is a freshwater species of bryozoan in the family Plumatellidae.

 It is generally found in the USA and Europe throughout streams in the North and mountain streams in the South.
 Plumatella fungosa is the dominant bryozoan in small mountain lakes at around 4000m altitude.
 It is commonly found in waters rich in humic colouration and with pH below 7, conditions which are often seen in waters surrounded by conifers.